marda-alliance/metadata_extractors_registry/README.md

 ## Contributing

-You can contribute file type and extractor entries to this registry by creating YAML files under `./data/filetypes` and `./data/extractors`, following the schemas at [marda-alliance/metadata_extractors_schema](https://github.com/marda-alliance/metadata_extractors_schema) ([online documentation](https://marda-alliance.github.io/metadata_extractors_schema)].
+You are welcome to contribute file type and extractor entries to this registry, by opening a pull request.
+Please see the [contributing guidelines](./CONTRIBUTING.md) for detailed steps.
 After submitting a pull request, this data will be validated and added to the deployed database once it is merged.

 ## Development